 Action Example Result You assign a Security User to a Security Role.
 You assign the Security User John Smith to the State Configuration Role Asset Strategy Reviewers.
 That Security User can transition records: From any predecessor states to which that Security Role is assigned.
 To any successor states that are assigned to a Security User that is assigned to that Security Role.
 Example Result: John Smith can transition a record: From any predecessor states to which the Asset Strategy Reviewers Security Role is assigned.
-To any successor states that are assigned to a Security User that is assigned to the Asset Strategy Reviewers Security Role.
+To any successor states that are assigned to a Security User that is assigned to the Asset Strategy Reviewers Security User that is assigned to the Asset Strategy Reviewers Security Role.

-· Assigning Security Users to Security Roles.
+• Assigning Security Users to Security Roles.